Philip Bath: Research

 Bath is recognised as an expert in stroke and clinical trials.
 His current research is focused on the hyperacute treatment and prevention of stroke.
 As a Clinical Trialist, he has been Chief Investigator of five phase III/IV trials: TAIST, ENOS, STEPS, TARDIS, and RIGHT-2.
 He is Chief Investigator of the ongoing National Institute for Health Research (NIHR) HTA-funded Pharyngeal Electrical stimulation for Acute Stroke dysphagia Trial (PhEAST).

 Honours

 In 2016 Bath was elected a Fellow of the Academy of Medical Sciences (FMedSci) and appointed as Senior Investigator at the NIHR.
-He is also a Fellow of the European Stroke Organisation (2005) and American Heart Association (2014).
-He received the Feinberg Award for Excellence in Clinical Stroke from the American Heart Association in 2016, the President's Award from the British Association of Stroke Physicians (BASP) in 2019, and the President's Award from the World Stroke Organization (WSO) in 2021.
+He is a Fellow of the European Stroke Organisation (2005) and American Heart Association (2014).
+He gave the Stroke Association keynote lecture in 2015.
+He received the Feinberg Award for Excellence in Clinical Stroke from the American Heart Association in 2016, and the British Pharmacological Society's Lilly Prize in 2024.
+He has been given the President's Award from the British Association of Stroke Physicians (BASP) in 2019, the President's Award from the World Stroke Organization (WSO) in 2021, and the President's Award from the European Stroke Organisation (ESO) in 2023.